kylejlin/console-error-panic-hook-test/README.md

 Bootstrapped with wasm-pack.

-The `master` branch uses the hook, the `without-panic-hook` branch does not.
+The `master` branch uses the panic hook, the `without-panic-hook` branch does not.